mynameisfiber/high_performance_python/README.md

 is kept on keeping development time fast and learning from profiling output in order to direct optimizations.

-The following topics are covered,
+The following topics are covered in the code repo:

 - Chapter 1: Profiling
     - What are the ways to profile your code?